More S’porean students heading to Oxbridge: What’s fuelling them?

 Ms Ng received offers from both British and American universities, but she chose Oxford because it offered a course she was interested in, among other reasons.

-Oxford is one of the few universities that offers a course in both economics and management, where others typically have either a pure economics or business degree, she said.
+Oxford is one of the few universities that offer a course in both economics and management, where others typically have either a pure economics or business degree, she said.
 Oxford is also known for its small-group tutorial system, where students can engage in in-depth discussions with their professors and subject experts.

-Anglo Chinese Junior College (ACJC) alumnus Ashlyn Cheong, 20, a second-year law undergraduate in Oxford, said her JC teachers supported her in the application process.
+Anglo-Chinese Junior College alumnus Ashlyn Cheong, 20, a second-year law undergraduate in Oxford, said her JC teachers supported her in the application process.

 They helped review her personal statements and scholarship applications, conducted mock interviews with her and advised her on university choices.